Thank you for Subscribing to Apac CIO Outlook Weekly Brief

 • Rapid Software Building: Oftentimes, firms do not have the time or resources required to build software that is necessary for customer journey automation.
 New tools such as low-code development platforms step up in order to speed up the software development process after retailers identify the pain points in their customers’ journey.
 Paving the path to seamless journeys is essential to use predictive AI features to further improve the process.

-• Robotic process automation (RPA): Client-side automation and integration driven by Robotic process automation (RPA) process enables businesses in automating manual tasks that are usually handled by humans.
-RPA offers end-to-end transparency as well as straight-through automation to its users.
+• Robotic process automation (RPA): Client-side automation and integration drove by Robotic process automation (RPA) process enables businesses in automating manual tasks that are usually handled by humans.
+Robotic process Automation offers end-to-end transparency as well as straight-through automation to its users.

 • Utilizing AI in simplifying back-end processes: Back-end activities can make effective use of AI.
 It is essential for retailers to analyze how AI-enabled back-end processes can augment the methods that are currently human-centric so that they can focus on issues that are more complicated.